Join our mailing list to stay informed!

 If you do fall into financial difficulty after a bankruptcy discharge, the debt relief solutions on offer are very limited.
 You may be able to speak to a free financial counsellor about budgeting your way out of debt, but if you can’t afford your repayments the only other option is to declare Bankruptcy again.
 There is no limit on the number of times you can declare bankruptcy, however each time you apply your case is assessed by AFSA (the Australian Financial Security Authority).
 AFSA may reject your application if they find you capable of making repayments.

-For more information on Bankruptcy, check out our Bankruptcy page here.
+For more information on Bankruptcy, you can check out our Bankruptcy page here.

 Topics: Bankruptcy, Personal Debt